They’re Going There? Where People Move in the U.S.

 |Idaho – 19||Delaware – 460.8|

 |Nevada – 24.6||Florida – 350.6|

 |Kansas – 34.9||Pennsylvania – 283.9|

 Wyoming, Nebraska, and South Dakota are among the top 10 for outbound moves, and they also are in the top 10 for lowest population density.
 Delaware, Connecticut, and New York are in the top 10 for the most outbound movers and for highest population density.

 States where movers were moving in had a mixture of high and low population.
 Alaska had the lowest population density and Washington D.C. had the highest population density, according to the Census Bureau numbers.
 Interestingly, both were included on the list of states with the highest percentage of inbound movers.

 Why People are Moving

 The Census Bureau says people give the following reasons for moving, though their numbers aren’t linked solely to moves between states:

-- 42.2 percent for a housing-related reason, such as wanting a new or better home/apartment.
-In comparison.
+- 42.2% for a housing-related reason, such as wanting a new or better home/apartment.